emerge-lang/compiler/roadmap.md

     typealias Enum = A | B | C

 Implementing interfaces is handy for modelling state external to the program:
+_!! how to prevent race conditions in the external resource when multiple emerge threads/actors are mutating the same atom?_

     atom StandardOut : PrintStream {
         override fn put(self: mut _, string: String) {